acerock/CppToCSharpTools/readme.md

     b) Definition with member variables and member function declaration where one or more member function has an inline implementation.
     c) .h file with full inline implementation (no implementation in .cpp file)
 3. One or more .cpp files containing the member function implementations (prefixed with ClassName::)
+4. Classes where all members are static should be declared as static in .cs equalent.

 When we construct the C# files we have the following rules:
 1. .h file defines the member variables and their access modifiers (private, protected, public)